savdagod/TidbytAssistant/README.md

 https://github.com/savdagod/ha-addons
 ```

-I also highly recommend downloading the following add-ons if you dont have them already.
+I also highly recommend installing the following add-ons if you dont have them already.
 These will make copying files and editing your **configuration.yaml** much easier.

 To copy files easier install Samba:
 ```txt